 To earn a PI license in Tennessee, you’ll need to be at least 21 years old, pass an exam, and either be affiliated with a licensed private investigator firm in the state or be prepared to license your own

-Private Investigator Salaries in Nashville and Memphis
+Private Investigator Salaries in Chattanooga, Clarksville, Johnson City, Knoxville, Memphis, and Nashville

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.